 This infographic illustrates what a smart goal should look like:

 Effective search engine optimization starts with a goal – e.g., a goal to understand your target audience first, before creating content for them.

 A smart goal like that will position you to build a successful online store.

 2).
-Benefits of owning an online store: Before you can put SEO best practices to work, you should know the benefits of your platform.
+Benefits of owning an ecommerce store: Before you can put SEO best practices to work, you should know the benefits of your platform.
 This may be the difference between those who do well at ecommerce and those who don’t.

 Amazon, Ebay, and JCPenney (which also has a brick-and-mortar presence) are also ecommerce sites.
 They’re successful today, because their founders had a vision and they didn’t allow Google updates and internet changes to distract them.
 They learned along the way and eventually excelled.
 You can, too.

 I believe that the moment when you fully grasp the benefits of owning an online store, you’ll be inspired to work hard and make it successful.
 Some of those benefits are:Shopify, Volusion, and Bigcommerce, you can open and build a profitable online for peanuts – somewhere between $20 – $100 to fully grow your ecommerce store.

 Imagine the cost of building a physical brick-and-mortar store or supermarket.

 ii).
 Potential customer reach: There are over a billion people on the internet who actively use it.
 In this digital age, you can use low-cost advertising and content marketing to reach a huge portion of these people.

 Even if you only get 0.0001% of those one billion customers to your ecommerce store, how much do you think you’ll earn per year?